meltano/meltano/docs/src/plugins/loaders/redshift.md

 - [Environment variable](/docs/configuration.html#configuring-settings): `TARGET_REDSHIFT_HARD_DELETE`
 - Default: `false`

-When `hard_delete` option is true then DELETE SQL commands will be performed in Postgres to delete rows in tables.
+When `hard_delete` option is true then DELETE SQL commands will be performed in Redshift to delete rows in tables.
 It's achieved by continuously checking the `_SDC_DELETED_AT` metadata column sent by the singer tap.
 Due to deleting rows requires metadata columns, `hard_delete` option automatically enables the `add_metadata_columns` option as well.

 #### How to use